faisaldarbar/faisaldarbar.github.io/_posts/2025-07-03-writing-with-ai-assistance.md

 ---

 A million thanks to Medium who lays down the rules for us new writers.
-Gives us an ad free platform to write and share our stories.
-All while paying us to do so.
+It gives us an <a href="https://medium.com/blog/state-of-medium-c54d1706a9b4" target="_blank" rel="noopener">ad-free platform</a> to write and share our stories—all while paying us to do so.

-We often feel that these rules related to making use of AI tools are against us because Medium asks us to disclose it in our story in case we do so.
+We often feel that these rules related to making use of AI tools are against us because Medium asks us to disclose it in our story if we do.

 It seems like we're being branded.

-But if you give it some thought these rules are here to help us become real writers.
+But, if you give it some thought, these rules are here to help us become real writers.

-There are no rules if you write on your own website other than those that you will set for yourself to ensure statutory compliance.
+There are no rules if you write on your own website other than those that you will set for yourself to ensure legal compliance.

-So when we set rules on our own platform there is indeed nothing wrong with the rules from Medium.
+So, when we set rules on our own platform, there is indeed nothing wrong with the rules from Medium.

 They are there for valid reasons.

 ---

-If you take away the spots from the moon, would you call it the moon?
+If you take away the spots from the moon, would you still call it the moon?

 If you take your profile picture and remove all the blemishes using filters, is that really you?

-Then what will remain of our writing if AI replaces our words.
+Then what will remain of our writing if, AI replaces our words?

 ---

 Medium rules not only give us the framework to write but also make us find our own voice which we seem to have lost somewhere along the way.

-They also help in keeping low-value AI-generated content away from our paying readers.
+They also help keep low-value AI-generated content away from our paying readers.

 ---